tpietruszka/hyperspace_explorer/README.md

 ### CLI
 TODO
 ### Run queue + workers
-Start workers on 1 or more nodes, set them up to use the same database (which is also the task queue).
-Workers are specific to one project - will only process tasks for the project they were started for.
+Start workers on 1 or more nodes, set them up to use the same database (which also serves as a task queue).
+Workers are specific to one Study (project) - will only process tasks for the Study they were started for.

 Example code, usually ran from a notebook, to submit one task.
 From here, it is easy to e.g. submit a grid of hyper-parameters for the workers to test.

 ```python
 from hyperspace_explorer.queue import RunQueue